ludus-leonis/FreeBeeGee/README.md

 * Tile-/grid-based.
 Supports square and hex layouts, with snapping.
 * Classic game boards, dungeon tiles and 200+ monster token included.
 Upload your own, too.
 * Separate layers for tiles, overlays and tokens.
 * Asset browser for your token/tiles.
-Individual libraries per room.
+Individual libraries per room/game.
 * Sticky notes and dice trays.
 * Templates to setup tables and populate your library from.
-* Download snapshots of your rooms, transfer them between servers or keep an offline backup.
+* Download snapshots/savegames of your rooms, transfer them between servers or keep an offline backup.
 * Privacy friendly.
 No user tracking.
 No 3rd-party scripts.
 Rooms are deleted after some (configurable) time, usually 48h.
 * File & folder-based.
 No database required.
-Easy to install and maintain.
+Easy to install.
 * Open source software (AGPL-3.0).
 Server/API written in PHP, client in JavaScript.

 **Note:** This is an development version.
 A few rather major features are still missing: